ContinuumBridge/galvanize_app/README.md

-# galvanize_app
+# spur_app
-Galvanize Bridge App
+Spur Bridge App
+Connects to Spur buttons and the Spur cloud client.